TEAM-SAND/sand/README.md

 ### Bot

 There are two bot files.
-SAND_client_2.ino is an unfinished file for all functionality, and sandclient.ino is a finished file with reduced features for testing.
+SAND_client_2.ino is an unfinished file for all functionality, and sandclient.ino is a finished file with reduced features for testing

 The following instructions assume you are using Arduino IDE: